Distribution of Diffusion Constants and Stokes-Einstein Violation in supercooled liquids: Introduction

-The main aim of this study is to calculate \emph {directly} the distribution of the diffusivity from the simulation data.
-From the previous discussion, one may expect that in deeply supercooled liquids the distribution of diffusivity ($p(D)$) will be bimodal in general.
-Unlike previous works \cite{97KDPPG,06KSD,08Chong} where the presence of two types of particles with distinct mobilities are inferred indirectly from the distribution of displacements, our method directly and unambiguously shows that the distribution of the diffusivity becomes bimodal below some temperature.
-Note that the bimodal nature of the distribution only says that there are two types of particles in the system, but it does not prove that these particles are clustered together to form ``solid like'' and ``fluid-like'' regions.
-Hence bimodal distributions of diffusivity alone is not enough to justify the picture of supercooled liquids being a sparse mixture of ``fluid like'' and ``solid like'' regions.
-Using random pinning geometry we further show that indeed one has ``fluid like'' and ``solid like'' regions in the system up to some time scale of the order of $\alpha$ relaxation time, $\tau_{\alpha}$.
+Our main aim in this study is to calculate \emph {directly} this distribution of the diffusivity from the simulation data and thus understand the nature of DH.
+From the previous discussion, one may expect that in deeply supercooled liquids the distribution of diffusivity will be bimodal in general.
+Our results unambiguously show that the distribution of diffusivity indeed becomes bimodal below some temperature.
+However, the bimodal nature of the distribution does not prove that particles are clustered together to form ``solid like'' and ``fluid-like'' regions.
+Hence bimodality alone is not enough to justify the picture of supercooled liquids being a sparse mixture of ``fluid like'' and ``solid like'' regions.
+To test the existence of such clusters, we employ another kind of numerical experiment, where we probe the effect of random pinning on the system dynamics.

-We end this section by noting that the phenomenological explanation of decoupling does not tell anything about the nature and origin of the heterogeneity.
-Microscopic theories to understand decoupling from the dynamic heterogeneity {\it e.g.} mode coupling theory (MCT) \cite{pap:Biroli-Bouchaud}, random first-order transition (RFOT) theory \cite{pap:SE-Xia-Wolynes,pap:Frag-Xia-Wolynes,pap:SE-Lubchenko-Wolynes}, shear transformation zone (STZ) theory \cite{pap:SE-Langer}, dynamical facilitation \cite{pap:SE-Jung-Garrahan-Chandler} and the obstruction model \cite{pap:SE-Douglas-Leporini} do not mutually agree on the origin and the nature of heterogeneous dynamics.
-Besides, the decoupling of $D$ and $\tau$ may also be explained in terms of a growing length scale \cite{08Chong,chong} which does not directly require a distribution of diffusivity (relaxation times).